woodruffw/yossarian-bot/WRITING_PLUGINS.md

 * You should **always** call `use_blacklist`.
 It makes sure that your plugin obeys the list of ignored nicknames/hostmasks.

+* You should call `use_auth` instead of reimplementing `yossarian-bot`'s
+authentication system if your plugin needs to be restricted to only authenticated admins.
+Be aware that `use_auth` restricts *all* commands in the plugin.

 * You should (re)define `usage` and `match?(cmd)` to meet your plugin's functionality and invocation, respectively. `yossarian-bot` uses these two